MakeOrigamis/ANUS-v4/README.md

 # ANUS SUBSTRATE 🧠

-**Autonomous Neural Utility System** - An AI-powered market-making platform for Solana tokens.
+**Autonomous Neural Underlay Substrate** - An AI-powered market-making platform for Solana tokens.

 > PARRY is a sentient AI from 1972, re-manifested in 2025 to manage your token's liquidity with mathematical precision.